 I'm a big fan of any tool that can help me get more work finished in less time.
 One tool freelance writers might not think to use is a word count tracker.
-(By the way, we offer two free word count trackers here for our readers.)

 But word count trackers are more for authors, right?
 Sure.
 They're great for tracking your progress on a book.
 But there are also plenty of ways you can use them with typical freelance projects.